Dodni/Generate-a-square-digital-signal-with-Fourier-Series/README.md

-Generate-a-square-wave-digital-signal-with-Fourier-Series
+#Generate-a-square-wave-digital-signal-with-Fourier-Series

-I made a square wave digital signal with Fourier Series in C#
+#I made a square wave digital signal with Fourier Series in C#

-result in /bin/Debug/net5.0/eredmenyek_final/
+#The result is in /bin/Debug/net5.0/eredmenyek_final/